Culture and etiquette

 Japan is famous for its complex web of social conventions and rules of behaviour.
 Fortunately, allowances are made for befuddled foreigners, but it will be greatly appreciated – and even draw gasps of astonishment – if you show a grasp of the basic principles.
 The two main danger areas are to do with footwear and bathing, which, if you get them wrong, can cause great offence.
-For tips on eating and drinking etiquette.

 Some general pointers

 Japan is a strictly hierarchical society where men generally take precedence over women, so ladies shouldn’t expect doors to be held open or seats vacated.
 Sexual discrimination is widespread, and foreign women working in Japan can find the predominantly male business culture hard going.

 Pushing and shoving on crowded trains or buses is not uncommon.
 Never respond by getting angry or showing aggression, as this is considered a complete loss of face.
 By the same token, don’t make your opinions known too forcefully or contradict people outright; it’s more polite to say “maybe” than a direct “no”.

 The meaning of “yes” and “no” can in themselves be a problem, particularly when asking questions.
 For example, if you say “Don’t you like it?”, a positive answer means “Yes, I agree with you, I don’t like it”, and “No” means “No, I don’t agree with you, I do like it”.
 To avoid confusion, try not to ask negative questions – stick to “Do you like it?”
 And if someone seems to be giving vague answers, don’t push too hard unless it’s important.
 There’s a good chance they don’t want to offend you by disagreeing or revealing a problem.